 - Don’t let the child play very small toys that they may accidentally put into the ear.

 Depending on the symptoms and severity of the hearing loss in your child.
-Early hearing loss affect how a child learns a language, which experts start to believe during the first months of life.
+Early hearing loss affects how a child learns a language, which experts start to believe during the first months of life.
 If problems are treated and diagnosed quickly, children and babies can avoid trouble with language.

 Following are some treatment options for children hearing loss –

 Medicines – Your doctor may prescribe antibiotics or other medicines for your child.